Japanese Knife Market

 — Between a Shrinking Domestic Market and a Growing International Appetite —

 Japanese kitchen knives are celebrated for their razor-sharp edges, elegant design, and exceptional craftsmanship.
-Among them, knives made in Sakai City, Osaka—with over 600 years of knife-making tradition—stand out as a global symbol of precision and quality.
+Among them, knives made in Sakai City, Osaka—with over 600 years of tradition—stand out as a global symbol of precision and quality.

 -

-- The number of registered kitchen knife manufacturers and wholesalers dropped from 2,017 in 2007 to about 1,500 in 2013.
+- The number of registered kitchen knife manufacturers and wholesalers fell from 2,017 in 2007 to about 1,500 in 2013.

 -